About Mills College

 Residential and commuting students alike participate in a variety of eclectic events that enhance learning and provide inspiration beyond the classroom.
 Typical offerings might include a contemporary art exhibit, a lecture on socially responsible business, a creek clean-up event, a spoken word performance, or an evening of experimental music.
 Mills also offers a variety of student clubs and organizations that run the gamut from the Mills Leadership Action of Tomorrow to the International Student Association.

-Students can also experience one-of-a-kind resources such as the Eucalyptus Press, home to the internationally renowned Book Art Program, or the Children’s School, the first laboratory school founded west of the Mississippi.
+Students can also experience one-of-a-kind resources such as the Eucalyptus Press, the imprint of the Book Art Program at Mills; or the Children’s School, the first laboratory school founded west of the Mississippi.
 The Special Collections of the F. W. Olin Library contain more than 22,000 rare books and manuscripts, including a copy of Shakespeare's First Folio, a Mozart manuscript, and a leaf from a Gutenberg Bible.
 The Trefethen Aquatic Center and Haas Pavilion offer a wide variety of options for athletics, physical fitness, and recreation, while the campus Chapel provides a peaceful environment for spiritual reflection and renewal.

 Outside the campus gates, students have access to the urban Bay Area with Berkeley, San Francisco, Napa, and Silicon Valley nearby.
 Students can enjoy educational and professional opportunities afforded through stimulating cultural, artistic, and political events or simply reap the benefit of the social and recreational activities and climate of the beautiful Bay Area.